 Jordan Brito was selected to receive a 2021 NSF Graduate Research Fellowship (GRF).
 Congratulations, Jordan!

-Diana Al Husseini’s research has been published in Chemical Communications.
-The article, titled “All-Nanoparticle Layer-by-layer Coatings for Mid-IR On-Chip Gas Sensing“, is now available to read online.
+PhD student Diana Al Husseini’s research was recently accepted to Coatings!
+The article, titled “Surface Functionalization Utilizing Mesoporous Silica Nanoparticles for Enhanced Evanescent-Field Mid-Infrared Waveguide Gas Sensing“, is now available to read online.
 Congratulations, Diana!